ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 ### Coordinate Systems
 Longitude and latitude are used to represent locations on a 3D globe (the Earth) - this is called a geographic coordinate system.

-However, it's not easy or accurate to complete analysis or measure distances on a globe.
-So, we use a projected coordinate system instead.
-A projected coordinate system is a representation of the globe on a flat surface - a map.
+However, it's not easy or accurate to complete analysis or measure distances on a globe, therefore we use a projected coordinate system instead.
+A projected coordinate system is a representation of the globe on a flat surface or a map.
 The trouble with projected coordinate systems is that they aren't a perfect representation of a 3D object, as anyone who has ever tried to wrap up a ball will know!

 ![Image showing the relationship between a round 3D object, a flat surface placed on the surface, and the resulting map. ](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/practical_geog_and_stats/coordinatesystems.png?raw=true)